 Because of their massive size, moose find it easier to move about in open areas – making it fairly easy to catch sight of one if you are fortunate enough to be at the right place at the right time.
 They can often be spotted along logging roads, diving for dinner in wet boggy areas, hanging out in gravel pits, and clip-clopping down hiking or snowmobile trails.

-To increase your chances of seeing a moose, contact one of the outfitters that specialize in moose watching tours, also known as moose safaris.
+To increase your chances of seeing a moose in Maine, contact one of the outfitters that specialize in moose watching tours, also known as moose safaris.
 You’ll have the opportunity to safely and comfortably view these magnificent creatures, and other wildlife that might be encountered along the way, as you learn about moose habits and habitat from a knowledgeable guide.
-At the right time of year, tours in some regions can spot as many as 20 moose on one outing.
+At the right time of year, tourists on Maine moose tours in some regions can spot as many as 20 moose in one outing.

-While moose are usually docile animals, please resist the temptation to approach a moose too closely.
+While the moose in Maine are usually docile animals, please resist the temptation to approach a moose too closely.
 They have been known to charge people when they feel threatened.
 If you spot a cow with her young or a bull during breeding season, give them a wide berth.